ongraphpythondev/python_webscraping-docker/README.md

-# python_webscraping-docker
+# Python webscraping with docker
-- This project is python webscraping using beautifulsoup and requests pip packages
+- This project is python webscraping using beautifulsoup.
-- it perform webscraping inside docker container.
+- It perform webscraping inside docker container.
+- It scrap all link url, image url from a given website and list them.

 ### Files Contains :
 - It contains two files :